 Canada was formed through the cooperation and recognition of a dual autonomy where two nations were willing to cooperate and co-exist respectfully.
 Many of the original intentions of a shared society, both socially and politically have been undermined with the colonial intent.
 The historical contexts and challenges have complicated the relationship between Indigenous peoples of Canada and settler society.

 Today, many organizations, businesses and institutions are working to recognise that shared history and reconcile many of the wrong doings through respectful partnership and collaboration with Indigenous peoples.

-Our experienced Indigenization Consultants can help you and your organization strategize and align your corporate responsibilities to Indigenous Inclusion by utilizing a variety of recommendations such as: internal input; Indigenous staff feedback; local and regional Indigenous communities; as well as the Truth and Reconciliation Commission (TRC) and the United Nations Declaration of the Rights of Indigenous Peoples (UNDRIP) recommendations.
+These experienced Indigenization Consultants help organizations strategize and align corporate responsibilities to Indigenous Inclusion by utilizing a variety of recommendations such as: internal input; Indigenous staff feedback; local and regional Indigenous communities; as well as the Truth and Reconciliation Commission (TRC) and the United Nations Declaration of the Rights of Indigenous Peoples (UNDRIP) recommendations.

-In choosing Indigenize.ca, you will receive guidance from Indigenous professionals on how to successfully position your organization to engage all necessary stakeholders in order to ensure meaningful development and implementation of a corporate comprehensive Indigenization plan.
+Laridae works with Indigenize.ca, to receive guidance from Indigenous professionals on how to successfully position organizations to engage all necessary stakeholders in order to ensure meaningful development and implementation of comprehensive Indigenization plans.